klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 2.At the top of the window, a series of tabs can be found.
   They act as pre-defined workspace configurations for common tasks in the 3D modelling programme.
-  Select the tab which says "*Texture Paint*".
+  Select the tab which says "Texture Paint".
   In the figure it is highlighted by `a`.
   The workspace changes to a two-split view.
   On the left side, an image editor can be found.